RHeimbeck/WeatherForecast/README.md

 ### Future Improvements
 1. Enhance the UI/UX.
 The current look is rudimentary - I am more of a web programmer than a web designer. :)
+2. Display the wind direction as ordinal coordinates (N, S, NE, NNW, ENE, etc.) rather than degrees, as people can relate better to this type of wind direction information.
-2. Add a map of the current location for reference.
+3. Add a map of the current location for reference.
-3. Add graphs and charts of weather data.
+4. Add graphs and charts of weather data.
-4. Add critical weather alert notifications.
+5. Add critical weather alert notifications.
-5. Provide the weather and geolocation data through a web service to keep the 'key' data private.
+6. Provide the weather and geolocation data through a web service to keep the 'key' data private.
 Perhaps the whole application might be better suited as a asp.net, php, or node "server application" rather than a simple JavaScript "web application".